shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 The final step of the setup is to configure your app to use that file as an entry point.

-In order to do that, we have to add an `admin` section to our `manifest.xml` file and pass it into the `base-app-url` tag:
+To do that, we have to add an `admin` section to our `manifest.xml` file and pass it into the `base-app-url` tag:

 ```xml
 // manifest.xml